| The Craft of Baking | Clarkson Potter, 2009 | Makes 10

-Simple to make, this festive apple fritters recipe is great for brunch or alongside ice cream for dessert.
-Beer not only deepens the flavor of the apple fritters, its bubbles make them light and crispy. —Karen DeMasco
+Simple to make, these autumn apple fritters are great for brunch or alongside ice cream for dessert.
+Beer not only deepens the flavor, its bubbles make them light and crispy.–Karen DeMasco

 Ingredients